sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-url-app/cp-portal-cloud-foundry-url-app.md

 ![Content manager empty new app](2-content-manager-empty-new-app.png)

-The App editor opens and now you can configure the URL app that you want to add to the launchpad page.
+The App editor opens and now you can configure your new app.

 [DONE]
 [ACCORDION-END]